 Working with THC staff and programs will expose the Interns to the various and exciting vocational opportunities in the field of historic preservation, with the goal of encouraging more students from underrepresented ethnic groups to pursue careers in this field upon graduation.
 In return, the THC and its partner organizations will have the opportunity to meet promising young people who might choose to work in this field.

 College students who have completed 50 or more credit hours upon start of internship

 Attending a college or university in Texas, or a Texas resident attending school out-of-state

 Grade Point Average (GPA) of 3.0 or above on a 4.0 system (or comparable GPA)

-Preference may be given to candidates from disadvantaged socioeconomic backgrounds
+Preference may be given to candidates from underrepresented cultural, ethnic or socioeconomic backgrounds

 Prior recipients are ineligible